Johan Beck-Friis

-Baron Johan Hugo Beck-Friis (5 June 1890 – 30 June 1969), was a Swedish diplomat.
+Baron Johan Hugo Beck-Friis (5 June 1890 – 30 June 1969) was a Swedish diplomat.
 Beck-Friis had a long career in Swedish diplomacy.
 He began as an attaché in Paris in 1912, later serving in Hamburg, Berlin, and Bern before advancing to legation secretary in various cities, including Paris and Bucharest.
 His career progressed with appointments in Washington, D.C., and as Consul General in Shanghai.
 During World War II, he served as envoy to Oslo, where he remained until the German occupation, and later represented Sweden to the Norwegian government-in-exile in London.
 In 1947, he became Sweden's first modern ambassador when the Swedish legation in Oslo was elevated to embassy status.
 He later served as envoy and ambassador to Rome before retiring in 1956.
 In 1959, as Dag Hammarskjöld's personal representative, he successfully mediated the resumption of diplomatic relations between Thailand and Cambodia.
 Beck-Friis also held numerous honorary positions, including chairman of several Swedish organizations, Grand Master of the Great Order of the Amaranth, and Chamberlain.

 Early life

-Beck-Friis was born on 5 June 1890 in Stockholm, Sweden, the son of Baron Joachim Beck-Friis and Baroness Anna von Otter.
+Beck-Friis was born into the noble family Beck-Friis on 5 June 1890 in Stockholm, Sweden, the son of Baron Joachim Beck-Friis and Baroness Anna von Otter.
 His paternal grandfather was the officer, court marshal, and Member of Parliament Joachim Tawast Beck-Friis (1827–1888), and his maternal grandfather was Vice Admiral Carl Gustaf von Otter (1827–1900), who served as Sweden's Minister of Naval Defence from 1880 to 1892.
 Johan Hugo Beck-Friis had three siblings: one sister and twin brothers.
 His sister, Eva Ebba Gustava (1884–1963), married Admiral Fabian Tamm (1879–1955), who was Chief of the Navy from 1939 to 1945.
 His brother Carl Beck-Friis (1886–1969) was a conservative Member of Parliament, officer, and estate owner.
 The other brother, Ryttmästare Gustaf Joachim Beck-Friis (1886–1936), was CEO of the Swedish Farmers' Accident Insurance Company (Svenska Landbrukarnes Olycksfallsförsäkringsbolag).

 He passed mogenhetsexamen at Nya Elementar in Stockholm on 19 May 1908, became a underlöjtnant in the Dalarna Regiment reserve on 30 December 1910, and was a student at Stockholm University College.
 He earned his Candidate of Law degree on 31 May 1912.